Concepts → D4 crit chance breakeven

 longer.

-What this answers (and what it doesn't)
+What this pillar answers

 -

-Armor mitigation curve:
+Armor mitigation curve —